HallyG/HALs_Killfeed/README.md

 **HALs Killfeed** is an Arma 3 script that adds a killfeed to your missions.
 The killfeed automatically displays the most recent kills on the screen of every player.
 The killed unit, the perpetrator and the cause of death are shown in each killfeed message.

 ## Features
-- Each killfeed messages displays the name of the killed unit, the unit's killer and the unit's cause of death.
+- Each killfeed message displays the name of the killed unit, along with the name of their killer and their cause of death.
-- **Displays the name of the attacker, vicitim and cause of death** (works with grenades, explosives, roadkills etc)
+- The cause of death correctly displays kills caused by grenades, explosives, roadkills etc.
-- **Automatically** registers spawned units.
+- Spawned units are automatically registered.
-- **Client-Based** so no unnecessary network traffic.
+- Client-Based code so no unnecessary network traffic.

 ## Documentation